Marakonye Community Well Rehab – South Sudan

 Ross Tabuis, a recent transplant to the area, is living hours away from his wife and two children in order to take care of his elderly parents in Marakonye.
 The borehole has been broken for two years and Ross’s parents have had to trek the long distance, a dangerous walk through the forest, to the only other available water in the area.
 Concerned for his parents’ safety, Ross has returned and begun purchasing water from a private borehole, a mile closer to his parents’ home.
 However, the owner of the borehole charges Ross 20ssp per month, this amount is four times the average amount for an entire household’s usage of the local, community borehole.

 The repair of the Marakonye borehole will help residents’ money stay within the local economy.
-With monthly water usage fees, the local families will be able to create a savings for future borehole repairs.
-Furthermore, the repair will help every child in the village refocus his or her attention onto their school work, instead of the dehydration they have been recently struggling to combat.
+With monthly water usage fees, the local families will be able to create savings for future borehole repairs.
+Furthermore, the repair will help every child in the village refocus his or her attention on their schoolwork, instead of the dehydration they have been recently struggling to combat.

 This project will impact 600 people.